Wintershall in Argentina

 20 years experience in Neuquén province

-In 2015, the block has produced 7.1 million standard cubic meters of gas each day.
-In addition, in 2014 a shale gas pilot project consisting of 12 horizontal wells with horizontal sections ranging from one to one and a half kilometers started drilling in the block targeting the Vaca-Muerta-Formation.
-At present, ten wells of this project are in production with promising results.
+In 2016, the block produced 7.4 million standard cubic meters of gas per day.
+In addition, in 2014 a shale gas pilot project consisting of 12 horizontal wells with horizontal sections ranging from 1 to 1.5 kilometers in length started drilling in the block targeting the Vaca Muerta Formation.
+At present, 13 wells in this project are in production with promising results.

 The San Roque block covers an area of 1,040 km² (Wintershall 24.7%, operator Total 24.7%, YPF 34.1%, PAE 16.5%) and is situated north-east of Aguada Pichana.
 Here about 4.5 million cubic meters of gas are produced daily from about 50 wells.
 In July 2015, Wintershall took over the operatorship of the Bandurria Norte block (100% shareholding) in the Neuquén province.
 Winterhall is also currently planning another shale oil pilot project here and the completion of one already existing well.